Pallet vs Skid vs Crate [Infographic]

 What are the differences between pallet, skid, and crate?

 Not sure if you need a pallet, skid, or crate?
 It’s easy to get confused because people often use these terms interchangeably.
 All three can be used for shipping and storing materials.
-All three can be made of wood.
-Here are the differences explained infographically.
+All three can be made of wood, plastic or metal.

 - Typical size 48”×40”